valorem-labs-inc/clear/README.md

     - check positions of the underlying and exercise assets of any token
     - get Option info for any token ID
     - get Option Lot Claim info for any token ID
-    - check amount of a given TODO
+    - check info about a given Option Lot Claim Bucket
     - sweep accrued fees for any ERC20 asset to the Protocol Admin ("feeTo") address
     - create an Option Type which does not exist yet
     - write a new option lot for a given Option Type